You can find a number of posts here about building or changing habits.

 Take a look at the monthly record sheet I downloaded from the time and date web site.

-By the way, the ‘MW’ and ‘EW’ labels on the calendar refer to ‘morning walk’ and ‘evening walk’.
-By getting off the train a few stops before my normal station I get a good 20 to 30 minutes walk twice a day.
+By the way, the MW and EW labels on the calendar refer to morning walk and evening walk, respectively.
+By getting off the train a few stops before my normal station I get a good twenty to thirty minutes walk twice a day.
 This is another example of how recording the result is an essential part of completing the task and reinforcing the behavior.